 Not exactly in the city center, but not too far is Villa Doria Pamphili Park if you are into a stroll in a beautiful green oasis.

-The flavors are pretty classic, the quality of the ingredients and the ability of the chef is what makes the difference.
+The flavors are pretty classic, and the quality of the ingredients and the ability of the chef are what make the difference.
 If you are not lactose-intolerant, top your gelato with some fresh cream, one of their top claims to fame.

 Address: Viale dei Colli Portuensi 335, angle with Largo Alberto Missiroli.

 Gelateria La Romana always sparks some debate among Romans.
-Founded in Rimini in 1947, La Romana has several shops in Rome.
+Founded in Rimini in 1947, La Romana has shops in many Rome neighborhoods such as Prati and Ostiense.
 Many claim it’s not an artisan gelato or that the flavors are not tasty enough.

 In my personal opinion, La Romana is far from this reality.
-I can also say that I found it recently improved in what concerns the quality, the taste, the creamy texture and the range of flavors.
-As a matter of fact, the owner Massimiliano Zucchi, in an interview with the popular food magazine Gambero Rosso, admitted that in the past they used chemicals and now they eliminated them all and introduced the closed wells to keep the gelato on the same temperature and far from the light.
+I can also say that I found it recently improved in quality, taste, creamy texture, and range of flavors.
+As a matter of fact, the owner Massimiliano Zucchi, in an interview with the popular food magazine Gambero Rosso, admitted that in the past they used chemicals and now they eliminated them all and introduced the closed wells to keep the gelato at the same temperature and far from the light.
 Adding that now they are taking the direction towards using organic ingredients.

 More to that, he confirms they don’t use fresh eggs but in powder to ward off the risk of salmonellosis.
 Something pregnant women might keep in mind (even though, it’s fair to say, during all my pregnancy I had gelato in most of the shops listed in this article and never had any issue).